Charles Martin (American football): 1986 McMahon incident

-Markbreit walked to the Packers sideline and told coach, Forrest Gregg "This man is ejected from the game."
+Markbreit walked to the Packers sideline and told coach Forrest Gregg "This man is ejected from the game."
 Bears coach Mike Ditka ran out onto the field demanding an explanation for two flags having been thrown.
 The officials decided to pick up the flag for Covert's late hit and penalize only Martin and the Packers, given the egregiousness of the hit.
 Markbreit said, in a 2012 interview, "it was the most violent act of its day."

 Martin was ejected from the game and further suspended for two games.
 The ejection set a precedent that any violent act that is not considered part of the game is grounds for ejection from a game.
-McMahon, who was already playing with a rotator cuff tear, suffered further damage requiring surgery, and which kept him out of competition for the rest of the 1986 season.
+McMahon, who was already playing with a rotator cuff tear, suffered further damage requiring surgery, which kept him out of competition for the rest of the 1986 season.
 After the game, the Packers defensive coordinator initially defended Martin, saying "We tell people that if we intercept a pass, go get anybody near you."
 This was the first multi-game suspension for an on-field incident in modern NFL history.

 Martin played for the Packers from 1984–1987.
 He was cut early in the 1987 season after being implicated in a Green Bay bar fight.